After 2020, we could all use a break!

 Free radicals are unstable molecules found in places we encounter every day, including the air we breathe and the foods we eat.
 And when they come in contact with our bodies, they try to stabilize themselves by linking to the atoms and molecules in our skin.
 This creates oxidative stress, and it’s what you see when metal rusts, or when an apple or avocado turns brown.
 Imagine this happening to your skin!

 Luckily, we can combat free radicals every day!
 How?
 Through antioxidants!
-Antioxidants are nutrients that cancel out free radicals, and are found in a wide variety of plant-based foods, including kale, blueberries, cacao, wine, green tea and spices.
+Antioxidants in plant-based foods like kale, blueberries, cacao, wine, green tea, and spices counteract free radicals for better health.

 7. Sun Protection

 Some sun exposure is good--it raises endorphins and boosts vitamin D production!
 But like all good things, you don’t want too much.
-UV ray exposure is one of the worst factors for your skin, because they can penetrate your skin, damaging elastic fibers and altering DNA, leading to premature wrinkles.
+UV rays penetrate skin, damaging elastic fibers, altering DNA, and causing premature wrinkles, making them a major skin hazard.

-If you don’t have a sound sunscreen routine as part of your regimen, then this is your year to get with the SPF program.
+Get with the SPF program this year and prioritize a sound sunscreen routine for healthier skin..
 Look for sunblock with an SPF rating of at least 35 or higher.
 Yes, you need to use it every day.
-Yes, even now, in the middle of January.
+Futhermore, even now, in the middle of January.
 Yes, your skin will thank you for the lack of sun damage to your newly clear complexion!

 Using a primer or moisturizer that offers protection from damaging free radicals can also go a long way in keeping your skin healthy and glowing.